I am so excited to finally post our DIY Kitchen Remodel Reveal!

 The previous owners added another garage so that they would have a three car garage.
 They cleverly added shelves and mirrors where the window used to be.
 Above the window was a scalloped board.
 We removed the board, and I think that this really helped take the kitchen out of the 90’s.

-We replaced the granite with white quartz that looks like marble.
+Replace the granite with white quartz that looks like marble.

 The last thing we did was install these two pendant lights that I found at a thrift store for $4.99 each.

 I don’t think that it is possible for me to have a remodel without something that was thrifted.
-I found some similar ones here.

-We are so thrilled that the remodel is over and we feel like we have a brand new kitchen.
+In conclusion, we are so thrilled that the remodel is over and we feel like we have a brand new kitchen.
 My husband says that we are done with DIY projects for a while, but I feel sure he doesn’t mean it!

 You can read each week of the remodel.